Personnel and Students

 - Modification of a no food or drink policy

-- Seating or allowing employee to sit more frequently
+- Providing seating or allowing employee to sit more frequently if a job requires standing

 4-2.
 Accommodations- Interactive Process

-Pregnant employees who need additional accommodations beyond what is identified in section 4-1 should contact the Human Resources Manager, Showalter Hall 314, (509) 359-2384, to initiate the reasonable accommodations process.
+Pregnant employees who need additional accommodations beyond what is identified in section 4-1 should contact the Senior Director of Human Resources, Showalter Hall 314, (509) 359-2384, to initiate the reasonable accommodations process.
 The process for seeking an accommodation is contained in EWU Policy 402-03 (Accommodating Persons with Disabilities).

-The Human Resources Manager may request a written note from a health care professional outlining the need for additional accommodations for a pregnant employee, such as:
+The Senior Director of Human Resources may request a written note from a health care professional outlining the need for additional accommodations for a pregnant employee.

 4-3.
 Need for Leave During Pregnancy